ironbar/arc25/docs/modeling/Iteration_33_rl_barc.md

 - [x] Can I find a training configuration that allows me to train on the whole datasets without collapsing?
   I have launched multiple experiments with different configurations of kl loss and max_grad_norm to see if any works and which one break.
+- [ ] 512 predictions with the best configuration